bponsler/roslaunch_to_dot/README.md

     type: my_package
 ```

-When the "--show-node-type" argument is not provided the node is labeled using only the name of the ROS node it represents.
+When the "--show-node-type" option is not provided the node is labeled using only the name of the ROS node it represents.

 Additionally, this script provides the ability for the user to override args specified in the provided launch file from the command line.
 The arguments are provided at the end of the call to the script and use roslaunch argument format.
 For example, to override the value of the "test_arg" and "index" args, the script could be called as follows: